 Ohio House candidate Jocelyn Smith Tuesday called for her Republican primary opponent, state Rep. Rick Perales, to step down from office and drop out of the race, and threatened to release sexual text messages she says she has between the two of them if he refuses.

 She also called for Perales, R-Beavercreek, to take a lie detector test, which he said earlier Tuesday that he would not do.
 Smith said she won’t take a polygraph unless Perales does.

-Smith’s comments came during a bizarre press conference in which some bystanders were asked to leave.
+Smith’s comments came during a bizarre press conference on March 27 in which some bystanders were asked to leave.
 Also Tuesday, Ohio House Speaker Cliff Rosenberger said he is reviewing the allegations against Perales that Smith is making in the race.

 Smith and Perales each gave exclusive interviews to the Dayton Daily News last week, telling their differing versions of what happened between them.
 They are the only candidates on the May 8 Republican primary ballot for the Ohio House 73rd District seat, which includes the western part of Greene County.

 Smith, of Fairborn, alleges that in January 2015 she had a meeting with Perales in a restaurant, ostensibly because she wanted to talk to him about politics.
 They left together and got into his Jeep, where she says “he leaned in, kissed me, grabbed my throat and put pressure on it and just when I felt like I was about to pass out he released.”